 Malones Irish Bar

-The Magners Rooftop Cider Garden at Malones is perfect for all-weather with its outdoor heating.
-The bar has a relaxed vibe complete with a BBQ station, picnic tables, and bespoke VIP booths with built-in ice buckets.
-Located right in the centre, this is the perfect spot to enjoy an afternoon alfresco.
+The roof garden at Malones is perfect year-round with its outdoor heating.
+Located right in the centre, it's an ideal spot to enjoy an afternoon alfresco.
 Follow Malones Instagram to find out more.

 Singl-end Merchant City and Garnethill